 Although a major benefit of secondary packaging is transport, it plays a more direct role on a daily basis – primarily, the protection of the product and primary package.
 Because secondary packages are often handled by consumers, they must protect the product in the event the consumer mistreats the package.
 Mistakes happen, and a customer may accidentally drop and shatter a primary package, like a glass vial.
 When a glass vial is housed in a folding carton, it significantly decreases the chance that the primary package or product will be damaged.

 Alcami utilizes various forms of secondary packaging, most commonly a folding carton.
-Other common forms include wallets for blister packages, and shrink wrapped bundles for bottled products.
-To support expanded regulatory requires, Alcami has recently implemented serialization equipment for both its bottle and carton lines.
-This allows printing of serial numbers on these secondary packages.
+Other common forms include wallets for blister packages and shrink-wrapped bundles for bottled products.
+To support expanded regulatory requirements, Alcami has recently implemented serialization equipment for both its bottle and carton lines.
+This allows the printing of serial numbers on these secondary packages.
 An in-line bundler was also qualified for the secondary packaging of bottles.
 No matter the configuration, Alcami is committed to providing solutions for all of our clients’ secondary packaging needs.